MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connection-analytics-reports.md

 ## Queries and queries with clicks

-The **Queries and click-throughs over time** graph shows the number of queries with connection results and how many of those queries received a click.
-See the following definitions:
+The graph below shows the number of queries with connection results and how many of those queries received a click see the definitions below:

-- **Queries** - The number of queries where connector results.
+- **Queries** The number of queries where connector results.
-- **Queries with clicks** - How many of the queries with connector results received a click.
+- **Queries with clicks** How many of the queries with connector results received a click.
-- **Total impressions** – Total number of times connector results were shown to users for any query.

 You can select the **Download report** link to download the report as an Excel file and see more details.